fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Now start the MongoDB with _docker-compose -f docker-compose.dev.yml up -d_.
 With _-d_ it will run it in the background.
 You can view the output logs with _docker-compose -f docker-compose.dev.yml logs -f_.
 There the _-f_ will ensure we <i>follow</i> the logs.

 As said previously, currently we <strong>do not</strong> want to run the Node application inside a container.
 Developing while the application itself is inside a container is a challenge.
-We will explore that option in the later in this part.
+We will explore that option later in this part.

 Run the good old _npm install_ first on your machine to set up the Node application.
 Then start the application with the relevant environment variable.
 You can modify the code to set them as the defaults or use the .env file.
 There is no hurt in putting these keys to GitHub since they are only used in your local development environment.
 I'll just throw them in with the _npm run dev_ to help you copy-paste.